Difference Between Kali Linux and Ubuntu

 - The focus of Kali Linux vs Ubuntu is very different from each other in terms of purposes and characteristics.

-- The main difference between Kali Linux and Ubuntu is their target audience that is influenced by the nature of applications that Kali Linux vs Ubuntu offers.
+- The main difference between Kali Linux and Ubuntu is their target audience that is influenced by the nature of Kali Linux vs Ubuntu applications.

 - Ubuntu doesn’t target any particular kind of audience apart from normal computer users.